 battery powered candle

-With a little planning, we transformed a little pumpkin into a beautiful home - fit for any fairy to enjoy.
-I started off opening the pumpkin and emptying the pumpkin.
-I cut out a circle from the bottom of the pumpkin and emptied the seeds and pulp from the bottom of the pumpkin.
-This was my first time trying this technique and it was a very easy way to empty the pumpkin.
-Once emptied, we got to work drawing our fairy house plan on the pumpkin.
+With a little planning, we transformed a little pumpkin into a beautiful home, fit for any fairy to enjoy.
+I started off by cutting open the pumpkin and emptying the "guts" of the pumpkin.
+I cut out a circle from the bottom of the pumpkin and emptied the seeds and pulp from the hole in the bottom of the pumpkin.
+This is a very easy way to empty everything out of a pumpkin.
+Once the pumpkin was emptied, we got to work drawing our fairy house plan for the pumpkin.

 Then we popped them in our garden boxes.
 We got even more creative, using pieces of other gourds for the fairy house roof.
 Will you be inviting fairies into your garden this Halloween?